PoonLab/courses/GradPythonCourse/Readings/SequenceData.md

 The `yield` command causes the function to return some values, but instead of exiting our function persists and readies the next set of values to return.
 By returning one record at a time, we avoid loading the entire set of records from the FASTA file into memory - this can help when we're dealing with a large file.

-This code doesn't work properly.
+> **Question** This code doesn't work properly.
 Why?
 Try it out on the example file `Decapod-PEPCK.fa` to see.

 ```python
 for h, s in parse_fasta('Decapod-PEPCK.fa`):
     print(h)
 ```

-How can we fix this problem?
+> How can we fix this problem?

 ### FASTQ